sabajamalian/bradley_cs210/lab13_instructions.md

    - A Red-Black Tree
 3. Insert **all 100,000 contacts** into each tree.
 4. Randomly select **1,000 keys** from the dataset.
-5. Time and compare the lookup performance of both trees.
+5. Measure and compare the lookup performance using per-lookup timing:

 ```cpp
 int main() {